ElementumOrg/elementum-docker/README.md

     docker compose up -d
     ```

-4. Update code if needed: `git pull`
+(To get a new version of code: `git pull`.)

+## Library usage

+If you want to setup library - you can share `ELEMENTUM_DATA/elementum_library/` directory with Kodi (via SMB or NFS, for example), add `Movies` and `Shows` sub-directories to Kodi as sources (the same like you do in a regular setup) and enable library sync in Elementum via `DISABLE_LIBRARY_SYNC=false`.

+Kodi Library path in Docker and Client will be different - thus you should define substitutions for library path in format 'from|to' via `LIBRARY_SUBSTITUTION1`.
+You can use OS-specific paths (Linux/Android with `/` vs. Windows with `\`, for example) in this substitution, Elementum will understand them.

+> [!NOTE]
+> This functionality was not thoroughly tested, so please create Issue or PR if you find issues.

 ## Supported OSes

 This "docker compose" service was tested on Linux host as Docker server (using Docker Engine) and Linux/Windows/Android host as Kodi client.
 You can use several clients with 1 server.

-Looks like in Windows Docker Desktop "bridge" and "host" network drivers (in WSL and Hyper-V mode) work as NAT behind the scene, so elementum can't identify Kodi's IP based on request IP since elementum sees IP of NAT gateway but not real client IP (unlike with Linux Docker Engine).
-Also elementum will use internal IP in replies to client and client will not be able to connect to that internal IP.
+Looks like in Windows Docker Desktop "bridge" and "host" network drivers (in WSL and Hyper-V mode) work as NAT behind the scene, so Elementum can't identify Kodi's IP based on request IP since Elementum sees IP of NAT gateway but not real client IP (unlike with Linux Docker Engine).
+Also Elementum will use internal IP in replies to client and client will not be able to connect to that internal IP.
-Thus, you must use special `-serverExternalIp=` parameter so elementum will use this IP in replies and will not try to identify Kodi's IP based on client's IP (`-remoteHost=` value always will be used as Kodi's IP).
+Thus, you must use special `-serverExternalIp=` parameter so Elementum will use this IP in replies and will not try to identify Kodi's IP based on client's IP (`-remoteHost=` value always will be used as Kodi's IP).
 You will not be able to use several clients with 1 server, obviously.
 Windows host as server with Docker Desktop was tested with Windows/Android host as Kodi client.

 I have not tested this "docker compose" service with macOS.
 Most likely it either behaves like Windows (so you will need to add `-serverExternalIp=` parameter) or like Linux.